Centaurus A: Observational history

 NGC 5128 was discovered on 29 April 1826 by James Dunlop during a survey at the Parramatta Observatory.

 In 1847 John Herschel described the galaxy as "two semi-ovals of elliptically formed nebula appearing to be cut asunder and separated by a broad obscure band parallel to the larger axis of the nebula, in the midst of which a faint streak of light parallel to the sides of the cut appears."

 In 1949 John Gatenby Bolton, Bruce Slee and Gordon Stanley localized NGC 5128 as one of the first extragalactic radio sources.
 Five years later, Walter Baade and Rudolph Minkowski suggested that the peculiar structure is the result of a merge event of a giant elliptical galaxy and a small spiral galaxy.
 The first detection of X-ray emissions, using a sounding rocket, was performed in 1970.
 In 1975–76 gamma-ray emissions from Centaurus A were observed through the atmospheric Cherenkov technique.

 The Einstein Observatory detected an X-ray jet emanating from the nucleus in 1979.
 Ten years later, young blue stars were found along the central dust band with the Hubble Space Telescope.

 The Chandra X-ray Observatory identified in 1999 more than 200 new point sources.
 Another space telescope, the Spitzer Space Telescope, found a parallelogram-shaped structure of dust in near infrared images of Centaurus A in 2006.

-Evidence of gamma emissions with very high energy (more than 100 GeV) was detected by the H.E.S.S-Observatorium in Namibia in 2009.
+Evidence of gamma emissions with very high energy (more than 100 GeV) was detected by the H.E.S.S Observatory in Namibia in 2009.

 The following year, Centaurus A was identified as a source of cosmic rays of highest energies, after years of observations by Pierre Auger Observatory.
 In 2016 a review of data from Chandra and XMM-Newton, unusual high flares of energy were found in NGC 5128 and the galaxy NGC 4636.
 Jimmy Irwin of University of Alabama hypothesized the discovery as potentially a black hole in a yet unknown process or an intermediate-mass black hole.

+Recent high-resolution observations from the JWST/MIRI-MRS instrument have revealed complex gas kinematics in the central ~100 parsecs of Centaurus A. Analyses show fast ionized gas outflows with velocities exceeding ±1000 km/s, originating from an unresolved nuclear region roughly 6 parsecs across.
+These outflows, detected in mid-infrared lines such as [Ar II] and [Ne III], are consistent with a jet-inflated bubble scenario, where a moderately powerful radio jet interacts with the galaxy's interstellar medium.
+Additionally, spatially resolved mid-IR line ratios suggest that both AGN photoionization and fast shocks contribute to gas excitation, indicating a dynamic environment shaped by jet-driven feedback.